 The mutant strain spreads worldwide very quickly owing to the everyday nature of air travel in the alternate future of this story.
 The bacterium wipes out crops across the globe, and destroys the soil, making regrowth of vegetation impossible for years.
 Food shortages are becoming commonplace with the expected riots and accompanying breakdown of the social order that such a calamity would bring.
 Continue reading

 A MEXICAN MYSTERY (1888) – Written by W. Grove.
-(No other name available) This is the first of two novels featuring Grove’s sentient and evil train referred to only as The Engine.
+(No other name available) This is the first of two novels by Grove.
+This one features a sentient and evil train referred to only as The Engine.